DouglasMeloo/Quiz/README.md

 ## Description

-The quiz is a fun game that tests your knowledge on various topics.
-You will start by entering your name to personalize the experience and Then, choose the number of questions, category, and difficulty level.
+The knowledge quiz is a fun game that tests your knowledge on various topics.
+You will start by entering your name to personalize the experience and Then, choose the number of questions, category, time to answer and difficulty level.
 During the quiz, you will see questions with multiple choice options, think quickly and select your answer.
 The countdown timer adds excitement as you progress.
-After answering all questions, see your final score and maybe a fun comment.
+After answering all questions, you will see your final score at the end.
 Play again to beat your score or challenge friends.
 The quiz has a user friendly interface, making it easy to enjoy and test your knowledge.
 Get ready to have fun and test your knowledge with the quiz!

 ## Features